NalbertLeal/GoCodeGen/README.md

 firstValue := fisrtNode.(int)
 ```

-So its nescessary to make a conversion every time we receive a value from the list because the use of interface{}.
+So its nescessary to make a conversion every time we receive a value from the list because the use of `interface{}`.

 To avoid this we can write our own struct IntList that wrap a `container/list` and write methods that return the values as integers: